-An Ad-Hoc network contains only clients, such as computers with wireless desktop adapters.
+An Ad-Hoc network contains only clients, such as laptops with wireless cardbus adapters.
 All the adapters must be in Ad-Hoc mode to communicate.

 Networking Basics

 Check your IP address

 After you install your new D-Link adapter, by default, the TCP/IP settings should be set to obtain an IP address from a DHCP server (i.e. wireless router) automatically.
 To verify your IP address, please follow the steps below.